NASA-AMMOS/slim/docs/guides/governance/contributions/contributing-guide/CONTRIBUTING.md

 Our Code of Conduct helps facilitate a positive interaction environment for everyone involved with the team, and provides guidance on what to do if you experience problematic behavior.
 Read more in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), and make sure you agree to its terms.

-### Governance Model

-Our Governance model helps outline our project's decision making and roles-based expectations.
-Read more in our [GOVERNANCE.md](GOVERNANCE.md).

 ### Developer Environment

 For patch contributions, see our [Developer Documentation]([INSERT YOUR DEVELOPMENT GUIDE LINK HERE]) for more details on how to set up your local environment, to best contribute to our project.